What to Do in Colmar, France Beyond Chrismas Markets

 The region of Colmar is located in Alsace, which is known for its excellent wines.
 The Alsace Wine Route is France’s oldest wine route and passes through Colmar as it winds its way through 170 km worth of beautiful landscapes, charming villages, and vineyards.
 This region is known for making Riesling, Pinot Gris and Pinot Blanc wines.

-During Christmas and Easter, they also have their own markets.
+During Christmas and Easter, each town has its own markets.

 You can easily day trip to these towns either by car or by bicycle.
 Or an organized tour combining all these towns (which is a good idea because finding parking is a nightmare).
-It’s honestly a must-do when visiting Colmar.
+It’s honestly a must-do when visiting Colmar (click here to see where to go)